thaliaarchi/omniwsa/docs/dialects/censoredusername.md

 with a positive sign space token.
 Negative zero counts as a non-negative argument.

+Labels are encoded as the ASCII representation of the text with 8 bits per byte (big-endian), except for labels matching the pattern `_[01]*`, which are encoded as their binary representation (big-endian).
+Both styles are minified when `--minify` is passed.

 Mnemonics and labels are case-sensitive.

 ### History